 The resident engineer may delegate safety responsibilities to an assistant resident engineer who will act as the project safety coordinator.
-This delegated work will usually be in addition to other assigned duties, but may be full time on large contracts.
+This delegated work will usually be in addition to other assigned duties but may be full time on large contracts.
 If there is significant structures work, the resident engineer may need to coordinate with the structures representative to have a structures project safety coordinator assigned for the structures specialty work.
+Also, if there is significant electrical work, the resident engineer may need to coordinate with the electrical engineer.
+To assure project safety, have an electrical safety coordinator assigned for the electrical specialty work.